 Most of us tend to look unfit and out of shape due to high fat and less lean body mass.
 Consuming a healthy diet in this ‘fast food’ age requires constant effort.
-We may not even be aware if the diet regimes being followed by us are fulfilling our daily requirements or not.
+We may not be aware of the diet regimes being followed by us are fulfilling our daily requirements or not.
 Nutrients are lost due to excessive cooking and their absorption is also variable.
-Majorly we are unable to meet the protein, micronutrient and fibre requirements due to poor fruit vegetable, pulse and whole grain consumption.
+Majorly we are unable to meet the protein, micronutrient and fiber requirements due to poor fruit vegetable, pulse and whole grain consumption.

 - Body building supplements like (Flax protein powder, whey protein powder)

 - Nutrition or protein supplements for the adults and elderly (Humyll, Nutribody Protein, Amways Nutrilite)

 - Clinical Protein supplements for all age groups – (Resource high protein powder, Protinex, Protinex junior)

-► Meal replacement powders, beverages, bars
+- Diabetic protein supplements Meal replacement powders, beverages, bars

 - High protein bars, meal replacement bars

-- Commercially popular supplements for all age groups (Horlicks, Bournvita, Boost, Malto, Women’s horlicks)
+- Commercially popular supplements for all age groups (Horlicks, Bournvita, Boost, Malto, Women’s Horlicks)

 Carnitine monohydrate and glutamine are protein based meal replacers and weight gainers.
 They have almost 3 times as much carbs as protein and should be consumed only by people who have high metabolisms and need the protein sparing effect of carbohydrates to promote lean body mass gain.
-Most of the Protein supplements are either single type of protein or in combination with others.
+Most of the protein supplements are either a single type of protein or in combination with others.